29 Places to Find Free Stock Footage for Your Videos

 Bottled Video offers 640×480 video clips for free, as well as HD and 4K footage that you can purchase.
 They ask that you credit their site after using their material.

-While the Bottled Video library is fairly large, downloading from this site can be difficult because spammers have abused the site’s services over the years.
+While the Bottled Video library is fairly extensive, downloading from this site can be difficult because spammers have abused the site’s services over the years.
 As a result, the site owners have created an algorithm that increases the “free” footage’s cost to $2 when they detect too much suspicious activity (the clips later go back to being free).

 Pro tip: If there’s a clip you really want that isn’t currently free, it may be worth checking back later.
 However, because of this additional hassle, this might not be the best stock footage site to explore first.